jackxxu/gpt2_music/notes.md

 After finetuning is finished, the model is deposited into the checkpoint directory.
 We can then call the `gpt2.generate` method to auto-generate music notes.
 By default, it will start to generate music by itself.
 We can optionally specify a prefix, which sets the context for the music notes that is generated after it.

-It is interesting to note that the output notes are pretty much all in the same semantic format as the input.
-This indicates that the finetuning model has learned the "grammar" of this quite different music domain.
+It is interesting to note that the GPT2-generated output notes are pretty much all in the same semantic format as the input.
+This indicates that the finetuned GPT2 model has learned the "grammar" of this quite different music domain.

 You can find the hosted notebooks on google colab: